-You can ask staff to take holiday in downtimes which not only helps control work distribution but also helps the operation during busier periods by ensuing a full headcount is available and hopefully means the need for overtime is minimised.
+You can ask staff to take holiday in downtimes which not only helps control work distribution but also assists the operation during busier periods by ensuring a full headcount is available.
+This hopefully also means the need for overtime is minimised.

 2. Overtime ban

 Stopping non-contractual overtime is simply a matter of transparent communication.